Last Updated on

 - Built in 9 Watt UV sterilizer for controlling algae spores/bacteria and promoting clear water

-Our last product on the list, which is not exactly the least, is this cylinder-shaped filter from SUN.
+Our last product on the list, which is not exactly the least, is this canister filter from SunSun.
 This one is perfect for use in up to 150-gallon aquariums.
+In fact we are declaring this as the best canister filter on budget.
 The flow rate is decent enough and comes with the advanced feature to kill bacteria and algae.

 First off, Mr. SunSun China can handle a maximum of 525 GPH.
 Plus, it is a 5-stage filter that delivers a reliable filtration.
 With this filter, you will get 4 flexible media trays that let you add the media of your choice.